learn-co-curriculum/phase-0-macos-env-nodejs/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tOqRJJaCAVY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-If you see a message starting with "-> v14.13.0", continue to the next lesson, **Installing Databases on macOS**.
+If you see a message starting with "-> v14.13.0" (or any number higher than this), continue to the next lesson, **Installing Databases on macOS**.